melikeaydogan/TTPN/README.md

 1. Download [tv14](https://github.com/melikeaydogan/TTPN/tree/master/tv14) from the master branch.

-2. In the mainwindow.cpp, to get images on the TTPN, change the places with "waytottpncode" with your direction to the file of TTPN code.
+2. In the mainwindow.cpp, to get images on the TTPN, change the definition of PATH_TO_TV14_FILE with your path to the tv14 file in line 39.

 3. In the CMakeLists.txt, change the VTK_DIR in line 6.